bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/zu-chongzhi.md

 title: Chongzhi, Zu
 born: 429
 died: 501
-keywords: Zu Chongzhi, mathematics, astronomer, pi, polynomial equations, Daming calendar, Jia Xun Shu
+keywords: zu chongzhi,chongzhi
-description: Zu Chongzhi was a Chinese mathematician and astronomer who approximated pi to 6 decimal places and invented the Jia Xun Shu equation which could calculate pi to 365 digits.
+description: Zu Chongzhi was a Chinese mathematician and astronomer.
+He introduced the approximation 355113\large\frac{355}{113}113355​ to π\piπ which is correct to 6 decimal places.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---